How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 Building your content around your personas will help build a steady flow of quality inbound leads.

 With B2B there are often multiple stakeholders involved in purchasing decisions.
 Knowing what motivates each stakeholder’s purchasing decision is essential for building a successful inbound marketing campaign.
-Marketing to the wrong person could mean your content isn't getting in front of the eyes of the people who might actually buy what you're selling.
+Marketing to the wrong person could mean your content isn't getting in front of the eyes of the people who might buy what you're selling.

 The real question is, why don’t more businesses develop and use strong personas in their marketing and sales processes?
 The main reason is it takes time, effort and the corporate will to change routines and beliefs.